Caravan is formed by Pye Hastings, Richard Sinclair, Dave Sinclair and Richard Coughlan.

 Meat, East Of Eden, Black Sabbath, Edgar Broughton, Taste,

-Juicy Lucy, Jody Grind, Out Of Focus, Van der Graaf
+Juicy Lucy, Jody Grind, Out Of Focus, Van der Graaf Generator,

-Steamhammer, Traffic, Deep Purple, Black Widow, Bronco]
+Traffic, Deep Purple, Black Widow, Bronco] (Caravan's

-(Caravan's appearance cancelled)
+appearance cancelled)

 [11] Aachen (Germany), Reiterstadion Soers (Open Air Pop

-Festival) [also: Keef Hartley Band, Taste, Mungo Jerry,
+Festival) [also: Keef Hartley Band, Taste, Mungo Jerry, Can,

-Band, Kraftwerk]
+Kraftwerk]

 [30] London, Marquee Club

-It is announced in
+It is announced in the music press

 [06] Scarborough, Penthouse